Oliver-Federico/Personality-Test/README.md

 *   Step 5.
 The first and last name is then outputed into the personality.txt file.
 *   Step 6.
 The program will then generate another random number which will decide if the person being generated is more of a introvert, an extrovert, or in the middle.
 *   Step 7.
 A loop will run 70 times (70 questions) and each iteration will choose a random number corresponding to a more introverted, extroverted, or middle answer based on if the generated person is more introverted, extroverted, or in the middle.

+### unitTest.py
+The unitTest is for testing, if you would like to manipulate my code and test other result feel free to do so.